 Lead nurturing can be carried out using various existing communication channels like phone calls, chatbots, social media, web ads, emails, direct mail, In-person meetings, etc. It works by delivering a targeted sequence of messages to your leads over one or multiple channels over some time.
 The goal of having a lead nurturing as a process is to educate your leads concerning their problems and needs progressively.

 Why lead nurturing is important

 Lead nurturing makes up for the core of the account-based selling process by engaging leads with targeted content.
 If qualified leads in the pipeline don’t get nurtured, they fall through the cracks and simply won’t convert.
 By engaging with leads in a planned and progressive manner, chances of closing them increase significantly.

 The HubSpot research shows that 50% of leads who are qualified to buy are not ready to purchase immediately.
 This is where nurturing them with targeted content specific to their use case or problems helps by clearing their product-related objections.
-Removing these objections makes it easier for them to make a purchase decision, and hence close.
+Removing these product and sales objections makes it easier for them to make a purchase decision, and hence close.

 Clearly, sales teams cannot skip on lead nurturing.

 Now that we have learned what is lead nurturing, let’s proceed to explore how to set up processes for nurturing your leads.

 How To Nurture Your Leads Effectively

 We have put together a comprehensive 7 step guide to help you set up lead nurturing systems from scratch to effectively close more deals.